Alaska Sales Tax Calculator 2026

 2026 coverage in this calculator

-The current dataset includes 55 ARSSTC general-rate jurisdictions from the rate sheet dated 2026-02-01.
-That includes 10 borough- type entries and 45 city-type entries.
-Rate values in this list currently range from 2.00% to 7.00% in the referenced document.
+The current dataset includes 55 ARSSTC general-rate jurisdictions from the rate sheet dated 2026-05-01.
+That includes 10 borough-type entries and 45 city-type entries.
+Rate values in this list currently range from 2.00% to 9.50% in the referenced document.

 A key point for planning is that this is a participating remote-seller jurisdiction list, not a full all-purpose taxability engine.
-Item-level taxability rules, cap rules, seasonal rules, and specialized categories can still change real-world due tax.
+Item-level taxability rules, alcohol rates, seasonal rules, and specialized categories can still change real-world due tax.

 Why jurisdiction code discipline matters for remote sellers

 In a remote-seller workflow, a tax percentage alone is not enough.
-You need a jurisdiction identity that can be mapped to reporting and remittance.
-ARSSTC filing codes solve this by giving each local jurisdiction a reporting handle.
+You need a destination identity that can be mapped to reporting and remittance.
+ARSSTC filing codes solve part of this by giving each local jurisdiction a reporting handle.

 If your checkout system applies the correct percentage but stores the wrong filing code, month-end reconciliation can still break.
 Teams then spend time manually researching mismatches between order-level tax and filing-level buckets.

-This page exposes filing code in both the selector and result summary so finance, ops, and engineering teams can discuss the same identifier when validating tax behavior.
+This page exposes destination ID and filing code in the result trace so finance, ops, and engineering teams can discuss the same identifier when validating tax behavior.

 Worked examples (step-by-step)